flutter/website/src/content/app-architecture/guide.md

 alt="MVVM design pattern with an added domain layer object">

-Use-cases are primarily used to encapsulate business logic that would otherwise live in the ViewModel and meets one or more of the following conditions:
+Use-cases are primarily used to encapsulate business logic that would otherwise live in the view model and meets one or more of the following conditions:

 1. Requires merging data from multiple repositories
 2. Is exceedingly complex
-3. The logic will be reused by different ViewModels
+3. The logic will be reused by different view models

 This layer is optional because not all applications or features within an application have these requirements.
 If you suspect your application would